t0mmyt/seisglitch/Docs/source/overview.rst

     seisglitch time path/to/config.yml

 Each of these seven functions has a dedicated section in the ``config.yml``.
-Typically, each function only accesses the accordant section in the ``config.yml`` file, however, there is one small exception; the 'merge' function will look for the waveform_files of the 'detect' function if no glitch detector files to merge are specified. :)
+Typically, each function only accesses the accordant section in the ``config.yml`` file.